Surf Levels: How to Understand Where You Are with Your Surfing

 - G-Land (East Java surf trip option via Sōleïa)

-Bali truly has waves for every surf level — and that’s what makes it one of the best surf destinations in the world.
+Bali truly has waves for every Surf Levels — and that’s what makes it one of the best surf destinations in the world.

 Common Mistakes When Identifying Your Surf Level